 Previous pathogen-linked eQTL studies typically identified more explicit patterns whereby each host expression profile was explained by only a single major-effect pathogen locus (Guo, Fudali et al. 2017) or each pathogen eQTL linked to a specific host network (Wu, Cai et al. 2015).
 In contrast, co-transcriptome eGWA with B. cinerea identified a more complex picture with numerous trans-eQTL hotspots and these linked to multiple transcriptome modules in either the host or the pathogen.
-This suggests that the polygenic architecture of the pathogen may at least in part function by influencing these defined modules rather than functioning as 1000s of individual genes each separately targeting the host.
+This suggests that the polygenic architecture of the pathogen may at least in part function by influencing these defined modules rather than functioning as thousands of individual genes each separately targeting the host.
 This gives us an overarching pattern of polygenic and pleiotropic genetic regulation, as both the host and pathogen appear to draw from extensive genetic variation to determine disease outcomes.
 In effect, we see polygenicity of host expression regulation by the pathogen at the gene level, and at the network level.
 It remains to be ascertained if this is a system to create robustness in these connections in the face of changes to the pathogen or host genetics or if, alternatively, this is an indication that there are discrete set of interaction mechanisms between the host and the pathogen.

 Diverse mechanisms linked to candidate causal loci